 BioCheck and EverNew Biotech, Inc., a California corporation ("EverNew"), entered into a services agreement dated December 6, 2005 (the "Services Agreement").
 The holders of the shares of capital stock of EverNew are substantially the same set of individuals and entities who held BioCheck's common stock immediately prior to the initial closing of OXIS' acquisition of BioCheck, including Dr. John Chen, President of BioCheck, as a significant shareholder.
 EverNew is an emerging point-of-care diagnostics company, with a number of products in development.
 EverNew renders certain services to BioCheck, including assay research and development work, and BioCheck renders certain administrative services to EverNew.
-In consideration of services provided by EverNew, BioCheck agreed to pay to EverNew \$12,000 per month, provided, however, if the sum of EverNew's gross revenues for a consecutive three month period during the term of the Services Agreement equals or exceeds \$100,000, then BioCheck shall no longer be obligated to pay EverNew any amounts for the remainder of the term of the Services Agreement.
-Further, in such event, EverNew shall pay BioCheck an amount equal to the EverNew Service Cost per month for the remainder of the term of the Services Agreement, and the EverNew Service Cost for such month shall be reduced by the amount of the BioCheck compensation paid to BioCheck for such month under the Services Agreement.
-As used in the Services Agreement, EverNew Service Cost means the cost of all BioCheck Services provided by BioCheck each month under the Services Agreement, as incurred and determined in good faith by BioCheck.
-Amounts due to EverNew from BioCheck were \$129,000 and \$194,000 at June 30, 2006 and December 31, 2005, respectively.
+In consideration of services provided by EverNew, BioCheck agreed to pay to EverNew \$12,000 per month, provided, however, if the sum of EverNew's gross revenues for a consecutive three month period during the term of the Services Agreement equals or exceeds \$100,000, then BioCheck shall no longer be obligated to pay EverNew any amounts for the remainder of the term of the Services Agreement, Further, in such event, EverNew shall pay BioCheck an amount equal to the EverNew Service Cost per month for the remainder of the term of the Services Agreement, and the EverNew Service Cost for such month shall be reduced by the amount of the BioCheck compensation paid to BioCheck for such month under the Services Agreement.
+As used in the Services Agreement, EverNew Service Cost means the cost of all BioCheck services provided by BioCheck are \$129,000 and \$194,000 at September 30, 2006 and December 31, 2005, respectively.